Paul has lived in southeastern Wisconsin all his life. He attended Saint Thomas Aquinas School in Waterford in 1957 and 1958.

 In the fall of 1837, Chapman, with aid from eight local settlers, dammed the Fox River and built a sawmill.
 Logging activity was now important in the clearing of land and building of cabins.

 On January 2, 1838, the territorial legislature split Racine County into townships.
-Township four became the Town of Rochester that included Waterford.
+Township four became the Town of Rochester including Waterford.

 In 1839, Chapman built a flour mill next to the sawmill.
 This later became Chapman's primary business.